 The euxinic flux is one of the smallest estimated thus far (Ciscato et al., 2018; Little et al., 2015).
 There have been two approaches to calculating the euxinic flux: one using a Ni-TOC relationship and one using Ni-Mo relationship.
 Both calculations used sediments from the Black Sea as representative of euxinic sediments.
 Little et al. (2015) used the better constrained Mo mass balance along with the authigenic Ni/Mo values from Black Sea sediments to calculate the euxinic sink of Ni of 0.4x108 Ni mol/yr.
 Ciscato et al. (2018) instead calculated the euxinic sink similar to the productive region OM sink.
 They used an estimation of the organic carbon flux into anoxic basins (1x1012 g C/year with an uncertainty of 50%; Berner, (1982)) and the Ni/TOC ratios from Black Sea euxinic sediments (0.54-1.49x10-3 Ni ppm/TOC wt% (Little et al., 2015; Vance et al., 2016) to calculate a total flux of 0.15x108 Ni mol/yr (Ciscato et al., 2018; Vance et al., 2016).
 The estimates are quite different, however, they are both very small relative to the other sinks and, therefore, unless the estimates are off by an order of magnitude, the euxinic sink is mostly unimportant in modern oceans.

-The most often used value in Ni marine budgets is 0.15x108 Ni mol/yr (Ciscato et al., 2018; Gueguen and Rouxel, 2021; Little et al., 2020).
+[insert new title for this section]

-Taking these values together, the sum of the sources equates to 3.6x108 Ni mol/yr and the sum of the sinks equates to 6.8x108 Ni mol/yr, nearly double the sum of the sources.
+Taken together, the sum of the sources equates to 3.6x108 Ni mol/yr and the sum of the sinks equates to 6.8x108 Ni mol/yr, nearly double the sum of the sources.
 What is missing from our understanding of the Ni marine cycle?